INRokh/rent-my-shelf/README.md

 1. Host marks a space as inactive to hide the space from listing.
 1. Advertiser creates a new account.
 1. Advertiser lists their campaigns.
-1. Advertiser edits campaign parameters befor adding any spaces.
+1. Advertiser edits campaign parameters before adding any spaces.
 1. Advertiser deletes a campaign that is not paid.
 1. Advertiser adds or removes spaces to a campaign.
 1. Advertiser checks out campaign being provided with total cost.